epfllibrary/zotero-course/README.md

 # Up to speed with Zotero

 ## Description
-These course notes have been created for EPFL Library 's training [*Up to speed with Zotero - quick start workshop*](https://library.epfl.ch/doctor-zotero/en), in Lausanne, Switzerland.
+These course notes have been created for EPFL Library's training [*Up to speed with Zotero - quick start workshop*](https://library.epfl.ch/doctor-zotero/en), in Lausanne, Switzerland.
 Slides for this training are available on HackMD ([https://go.epfl.ch/ztart](https://go.epfl.ch/ztart)).

 ## Authors